Step-by-Step Instructions

 - Hand truck or dolly for moving heavy items

-- Utility knife for opening boxes and cutting materials
+- Utility knife for cutting boxes and packaging

 Best Practices